tokee/solr-cdx/README.md

 3. Post the generated CSV-files to Solr with ``for CSV in *.csv; do curl "http://localhost:8983/solr/cdx/update/csv?commit=true&separator=,&escape=\&stream.file=`pwd`/$CSV" ; done``
   a.
 Inspect the result by issuing a `*:*`-query in the Solr admin interface or call `curl "http://localhost:8983/solr/cdx/select?q=*%3A*&rows=1&wt=json&indent=true"` from the command line

+## See also

+The [tinycdxserver](https://github.com/nla/tinycdxserver) looks very promising.
+Preliminary tests of solr-cdx indicates that the storage needed to hold the index is fairly equal to the storage needed by the raw CDX-files.
+TinyCDX with compression needs less than 1/5th of that space, so clear win to TinyCDX there.

+Proper large-scale performance testing of solr-cdx vs. TinyCDX would be very relevant.